doindev/spring-boot-oidc-multi-secret/SPA-CONFIGURATION.md

   enabled: true
   index-url: index.html  # Path to your SPA's index file (can be any name)
   not-found-url: /not-found?page={notFoundUrl}
+  use-redirect: false    # Use redirect instead of forward (default: false)
 ```

 ### Using Custom Index File Names